ag-informatics/ag-informatics-seminar/3-intro_to_robotics/intro_to_robotics.md

 This has two main types: forward and inverse.
 Forward kinematics maps the joint configuration to the position of the robot in the real world.
 In inverse kinematics, often the more important and difficult one, we derive mathematical relationships to map world coordinates to the joint coordinates.
 For simple robots, such as a cartesian robot, it is fairly simple to derive the kinematics.
 However, as structures become complex, instantaneous motion in terms of Jacobians is used to study the kinematics.
 If you are interested in looking at this more deeply, please read: http://motion.cs.illinois.edu/RoboticSystems/Kinematics.html

-Also, if you want to try out moving a robot yourself and see both forward and inverse kinematics, check out this software.
+Also, if you want to try out moving a robot yourself and see both forward and inverse kinematics, check out this software: (http://www.roboanalyzer.com/).
 This allows you to use many of the already-built robots to study their kinematics.
 You can also import your own robot model and calculate its kinematics, given you have the correct DH parameters.

 # Expected Submission